Will1445/Projects/README.md

 ## Remote Access Trojan

 - The target and recipient half of a remote access trojan
-- This is set to receive data from the c++ compiled executable ran on the target machine
+- This is set to receive data from the C++ compiled executable ran on the target machine
 - Allows the user to access the target's command line along with live screen viewing and keylogger options
 - This directory contains its own README to explain the core functionality further